 With so many different Echos being offered, it's kind of impossible to say that one of these is 100% better than everything else.
-Everyone has different wants/needs, and as such, everyone will gravitate to a certain Echo device that speaks to them the most.
-With that said, we do think that the Echo Dot (3rd Gen) offers the best overall experience, all things considered.
+Everyone has different wants/needs, and as such, everyone will gravitate to a particular Echo device that speaks to them the most.
+With that said, we do think that the Echo Dot (3rd Gen) offers the best overall experience.

 The Echo Dot is one of the cheapest Echos that Amazon sells, and even so, it's a joy to use.
 You can place it in virtually any room thanks to the compact size, the fabric design looks gorgeous, and for having such a small form factor, it's shocking how good the speaker sounds.

 Considering the price that Amazon's asking for the Echo Dot, you can buy a few of them, scatter them throughout your entire home, and come out the other end without having blown through your bank account.